by Scott Mehl © Unofficial Royalty 2015

 Returning to Paris, Désirée soon met Jean Baptiste Bernadotte, a noted French general and future King of Sweden.
 The couple married on August 17, 1798, and had one son:

 On February 5, 1818, King Carl XIII of Sweden died, and Désirée’s husband ascended the thrones of Sweden and Norway.
-However, Désirée – the new Queen of Sweden and Norway – remained living in Paris.
+However, Désirée – the new Queen of Sweden and Norway – remained in Paris.
 It would be several years before she made her return to Sweden.
 In 1822, her son, now Crown Prince of Sweden, toured Europe to find a bride and met with his mother twice.
 The following year, in June 1823, Désirée returned to Sweden, accompanying her future daughter-in-law, Princess Josephine of Leuchtenberg, the granddaughter of Napoleons’s first wife Joséphine de Beauharnais from her first marriage to Alexandre, Vicomte de Beauharnais, who had been guillotined during the French Revolution.
-Although she planned to make just a temporary visit, Désirée would instead remain in Sweden for the rest of her life.
+Although she planned to make just a temporary visit, Désirée remained in Sweden for the rest of her life.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.